 Look for opportunities to take on projects that require teamwork.
 Being part of a team helps to build camaraderie and can make you feel like you’re part of something bigger than yourself.
-It might also allow you to learn new tasks and job functions, which could ultimately help you advance at the company.
+It might also allow you to cross-train – learn new tasks and job functions -, which could ultimately help you advance at the company.

 Implement Friendly Competitions